nathansobo/treetop/doc/pitfalls_and_advanced_techniques.markdown

 ##Matching a String

     rule string
-      '"' (!'"' . / '\"')* '"'
+      '"' ('\"' / !'"' .)* '"'
     end

-This expression says: Match a quote, then zero or more of any character but a quote or an escaped quote followed by a quote.
+This expression says: Match a quote, then zero or more of, an escaped quote or any character but a quote, followed by a quote.
 Lookahead assertions are essential for these types of problems.

 ##Matching Nested Structures With Non-Unique Delimeters
 Say I want to parse a diabolical wiki syntax in which the following interpretations apply.